 For Qian, his mother’s disappearance four years ago was a huge wake-up call.
 At the time, she was in the early stages of Alzheimer’s, and still sometimes went outside alone.
 But one day, she got on the wrong bus, and wasn’t seen again for days.
 The trackers Qian had placed in her bag all went dead.
 Luckily, the police were eventually able to find her.

 After that incident, Qian quit his job at a state-owned company to devote himself to looking after his parents.
 He only went back to work a year ago, once his mother’s condition had deteriorated to the point where Qian felt she was unlikely to escape the apartment complex.

 “I want to be with her as much as I can, and to make sure she leads a happy and full life for her remaining years,” Qian says.
 “I’m lucky I have never married.
 If I had my own wife and child, I don’t know how I could have struck a balance.”

 China’s “zero-COVID” policies have actually made it easier for the family to keep Qian’s mother safe.
 Their apartment complex has locked every entrance to the compound except one, meaning she’s unlikely to slip past the guards unnoticed.

-However, Shanghai’s citywide lockdown earlier this year did Qian’s mother significant harm.
+However, during Shanghai’s citywide lockdown earlier this year, Qian’s mother’s condition deteriorated.
 After the lockdown was lifted, Qian took her to a local supermarket, and found she was no longer able to take the escalator.